Fei-au/lc/leetcode.md

   - N th from the end, Two pointers, one go n step first, and then another from start, the first one from where it is, this find the nth from the end

 - Recursion

+- Matrix
+  - Set from and start then loop, the row start, column start, row end, column end could be change to satisfy the condition
+  - Use (row + column) to indicate diagnoses
+  -

+- Dynamic Programming